 Since 1995, as a result of the generosity of ten ‘founding’ members, we have been able to part-fund many personal development projects (both educational and charitable) pursued by individual Sixth Formers.

 This is one of the most important aspects of the Old Burians’ work with current students.
 Three trustees administer the fund on behalf of the Trust and are responsible for the adjudication of applications submitted to them.

-The Old Burians’ Awards are launched in a Sixth Form Assembly in the New Year and applications have to be given to the Head of Sixth Form by the end of the Spring Term.
-The amounts of money available each year vary as only the interest on the capital sum is used.
-Typically this is usually between £500 and £700 in total.
+The Old Burians’ Awards are launched in a Sixth Form Assembly and applications have to be given to the Head of Sixth Form by the end of May.
+The amounts of money available each year varies as only the interest on the capital sum is used.

 Click here to download the donation form for a one off donation to the Old Burians’ Charitable Trust